Gibstick/giblab.github.io/_src/misc/cs350-tips.md

 # Symlinks to the currently configured assignment

-This is required for the next two sections.
+This is a prerequisite for the next two sections.

 Much like how the makefiles include a symlink from `kernel` to the current assignment, eg. `kernel-ASST0`, it's useful to create